CESNET/eduroam-icinga/doc/director_config.md

 ![import sources](https://github.com/CESNET/eduroam-icinga/blob/master/doc/import_sources.png "import sources")

 Import sources are the most important part of director configuration.
-Import sources define a source (icingaweb2 resource).
+Import sources define a source (Icinga Web 2 resource).
 Import source type can be ldap, sql, core api or fileshipper.
 After defining the import source define a sync rule which used to synchronize the data.